-To put it simply, the fishing at Palisade State Park is excellent.
+Simply put, the fishing at Palisade State Park is excellent.
 Expect to see anglers up early watching bobbers from the shore or casting a fly off the boat.
-Rainbow, Tiger and Cutthroat Trout are the most common species in the lake, but the chances are good that you’ll see a couple of mature Goldfish as well.
-Fishing boats may have an electric trolling motor, but non-electric motorized boats are not allowed on the reservoir.
-This isn’t an issue since Palisade Reservoir is small and it doesn’t take much time to find a great spot.
+Rainbow, tiger and cutthroat trout are the most common species in the lake, but the chances are good that you’ll also see mature goldfish.
+Fishing boats may have an electric trolling motor, but non-electric motorized boats are not allowed.
+This isn’t an issue since Palisade Reservoir is small and finding a great spot doesn’t take much time.
 Streamers and wet flies tend to do well here, as well as flashy lures and traditional bait.
 Learn more about Utah fishing reports, limits and licensing.

 The Arapeen Trail is accessible directly from Palisade State Park.
 Much of the mountainous land in Central Utah is managed by the U.S. Forest Service, allowing for a vast, complete trail system.
 The elevated geography features accessible mountaintops overlooking spectacular high vistas and wide valleys dotted with small towns, each directly connected to this 550-mile trail system.